-This is an attempt to examine the gameplay of the horror game "Scorn" and see if it can be re-imagined into a more cohesive experience
+This is an attempt to examine the gameplay and see if it can be re-imagined into a more cohesive experience

 The developers of Scorn stated that they wanted the player to be “thrown into the world” rather than have expositional and contextual information presented to them.
 As such, there is very little to indicate the setting or premise of the game overall in the way of exposition or its user interface.